AlibabaCloudDocs/ots/intl.en-US/Function Introduction/Search Index/API operations/Parallel scan.md

                                 //.returnAllColumnsFromIndex(true)
                                 .sessionId(sessionId)
                                 .build();
-                            // Use an iterator to query all of the data.
+                            // Use an iterator to query all the data.
                             RowIterator ltr = client.createParallelScanIterator(parallelScanRequest);
                             System.out.println("thread name:" + this.getName());
                             long count = 0;
                             while (ltr.hasNext()) {
                                 Row row = ltr.next();
-                                // Add custom processing logic or create a list that contains the rows to query in all threads. count++;
+                                // Add custom processing logic or create a list containing the rows to query in all threads. count++;
                             }
                             System.out.println("thread name:" + this.getName() + ", total data records obtained by the thread:" + count);